JohnBrungard/CS360-Mobile-Application-Development/README.md

 ***What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?***
 The user required a feature to support a user logging into the application.
 This required the need for a login/register screen so users could be authenticated and authorized.
 The screen met the user’s requirements by including the following:
-Fields for the user to provide a username and password The password element was configured in a way that obscures any text that is typed into the field.
-A button for the user to submit their username and password A button for the user to create a new login if it is their first time using the application.
+Fields for the user to provide a username and password, the password element was configured in a way that obscures any text that is typed into the field, a button for the user to submit their username and password, a button for the user to create a new login if it is their first time using the application.

 The user also required a data display screen for showing all items being tracked in the application.
 This screen had to include:
 A grid for displaying data